About Miracle Moon

 October 2019

-One month later, Dr Frankie Harrison’s son is also born at 31 weeks.
+Dr Frankie Harrison's son is born prematurely at 31 weeks, and her NICU journey begins.

 Early 2020

-Covid hits; Frankie and Georgie are now at home with their NICU babies and start searching for connection with other NICU parents on Instagram.
-They find each other and get chatting.
+Covid hits; Frankie is at home with her NICU baby and starts searching for connection with other NICU parents on Instagram.

 Late 2020

-After months of chatting, and realising they were simply not finding the support they needed anywhere, Frankie and Georgie combined their skills and expertise as a Clinical Psychologist and Graphic Designer and launched Miracle Moon in August 2020.
+Realising she was simply not finding the support she needed anywhere, Frankie launched Miracle Moon in August 2020.

 Initially, Miracle Moon was just an Instagram page to validate and connect fellow NICU parents, but after the clamour for content the podcast and website quickly followed.